Optimization of Tree Ensembles: Computational experiments

 \subsection{Depth $d$ approximation experiments}

 In this section, we investigate the use of the depth $d$ tree problem (formulation~\eqref{prob:TEOMIO_barOmega} with $\bar{\Omega}_d$) for approximating the full depth problem~\eqref{prob:TEOMIO}.

-In this set of experiments, we focus on the same data sets as before with $T = 100$.
-We solve problem~\eqref{prob:TEOMIO_barOmega} with $\bar{\Omega}_d$ and vary the depth $d$ of the approximation.
+We focus on the same data sets as before with $T = 100$.
+We solve \problemeqref{prob:TEOMIO_barOmega} with $\bar{\Omega}_d$ and vary the depth $d$ of the approximation.
 We consider the upper bound $Z^*_{MIO,d}$ (denoted by ``UB''), the actual value of the solution $Z_d$ (denoted by ``Actual'') and the lower bound $Z^*_{MIO,d} - \sum_{t=1}^T \lambda_t \Delta_t$ (denoted by ``LB'').

 Figures~\ref{plot:UBActualLB_vs_depth_wqr_ntree100} and \ref{plot:UBActualLB_vs_depth_concrete_ntree100} plot the above three metrics for the \texttt{winequalityred} and \texttt{concrete} data sets, respectively.
 From these plots, we can see that the upper bound is decreasing, while the lower bound and the actual objective are increasing.
 We can also see that the lower bound is quite loose, and the depth $d$ needs to increase significantly in order for the lower bound to be close to the upper bound.
 However, even when the depth $d$ is small and the lower bound is loose, the actual objective of the solution produced by the approximation is very good.
-In the case of \texttt{winequalityred}, the solution is essentially optimal after a depth of $d = 15$ (compared to a maximum depth of 26); for \texttt{concrete}, this occurs for a depth of $d = 9$ (compared to a maximum depth of 24).
+In the case of \texttt{winequalityred}, the solution is essentially optimal ($Z*_{MIO,d}$ and $Z_d$ are close to or equal) after a depth of $d = 15$ (compared to a maximum depth of 26); for \texttt{concrete}, this occurs for a depth of $d = 9$ (compared to a maximum depth of 24).